simonecorsi/awesome/README.md

 *   [iotaledger/identity](https://github.com/iotaledger/identity) - Implementation of the Decentralized Identity standards such as DID and Verifiable Credentials by W3C for the IOTA MoveVM.

-*   [tokio-rs/axum](https://github.com/tokio-rs/axum) - Ergonomic and modular web framework built with Tokio, Tower, and Hyper
+*   [tokio-rs/axum](https://github.com/tokio-rs/axum) - HTTP routing and request-handling library for Rust that focuses on ergonomics and modularity

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.